 Pros and Cons of Renting Your Wedding Dress

-Pro: It’s often cheaper to rent
+Pro: It’s often much cheaper to rent

-For many brides, the stress of not seeing or trying the dress on until right before is not worth the savings.
-You can partially alleviate this stress by renting in person and trying the dress on in advance, or paying for an extended rental so the dress arrives a few weeks before the wedding.
+For many brides, the stress of not seeing or trying on the dress until right before the wedding isn’t worth the savings.
+You can partially alleviate this stress by trying on the dress in person before renting, or paying for an extended rental so that the dress arrives a few weeks before the wedding.

-Pro: Renting extends beyond the dress
+Pro: Renting isn’t limited to the wedding dress

 How Does Renting a Wedding Dress Work?